healthy-liveable-cities/valencia_training/Sessions plan.md

 **Moderators:** Carl Higgs and Irena Itova

-**Goal:** Give general overview of GIS including its objectives to assist the spatial sciences.
+**Goal:** To give a general overview of GIS including its objectives of assisting the spatial sciences.

-**Objectives:** In this session participants will learn what is Geographic Information System (GIS) and its main areas of application, as well as strengths and weaknesses.
+**Objectives:** In this session participants will learn what is a Geographic Information System (GIS) and its main areas of application, as well as strengths and weaknesses.

-**Description:** Participants will understand the main elements of GIS and how GIS can help conducting spatial analyses, how data is stored in the GIS environment and what are the main elements (i.e. metadata, projections, coordinate reference system) of the GIS environment and the spatial data model, that make spatial data different than non-spatial data.
-In the second presentation participants will see some practical examples of how GIS was facilitated in the JIBE project.
+**Description:** In the first session's presentation, participants will understand the main elements of GIS and how GIS assists in conducting spatial analyses.
+Specifically, the principles behind data storing within the GIS environment and the main elements (i.e. metadata, projections, a coordinate reference system) of the GIS environment and the spatial data model, that make spatial infromation different than non-spatial.
+In the second presentation of the session, participants will see some practical examples of how GIS was facilitated in the JIBE project.

 ### Schedule: 09:00-10:30